Ways To Prevent Home Water Damage During The Spring Thaw

 Accumulated snow near your home can melt and leak into your home through the foundation or window wells.

 When daytime temperatures rise or on sunny afternoons, use a shovel or ice pick to break up large piles of snow and ice.
-Remove obstructions like wood piles or overgrown shrubs, too, that might prevent proper melting.
+Remove obstructions like wood piles or overgrown shrubs that might prevent proper melting.

 Fix the Foundation

 Even a tiny crack in your home’s foundation can allow water to seep into the basement or foundation walls.
-Plus, damaged window well caulk or debris build-up may promote water damage.
+Damaged window well caulk or debris build-up may promote water damage.

 As you walk around the exterior of your home, look for evidence of foundation cracks or window well damage.
-Check the interior basement walls, too, for cracks or discolorations.
-Seal any cracks as you protect your home.
+Check the interior basement walls, too, for cracks or discoloration.
+Seal any cracks to help protect your home.

 Prepare the Basement